 We know utilities must prioritize the crisis response first.
 However, tasking key people, who are not on the front line, with doing certain things now will improve the chances of a successful recovery and shorten the duration of the disruption.

-Utility leaders and their regulators recognize that financially stable utilities are critical to modern day life.
+Utility leaders and their regulators recognize that financially stable utilities are critical to modern-day life.
 With that in mind, some commissions and many utility leaders have acted to ensure utilities remain healthy through and after COVID-19.

 Some States and Many Utilities Have Already Taken Action

 - As they did with the Tax Cuts and Jobs Act of 2017, state regulators are beginning to take action to require utilities to track and account for the financial effects of the disruption.
-While these actions understandably have taken time (due to the magnitude of the crisis response), we expect them to accelerate.
+While these actions understandably have taken the time (due to the magnitude of the crisis response), we expect them to accelerate.

 - As of the writing of this piece, five states (Texas, Connecticut, Maryland, Nevada, and Wisconsin) have taken action, and Wyoming has invited utilities to request action be taken.
 The orders require utilities to track expenses (and in some cases lost revenues) related to their COVID-19 response and establish regulatory assets to capture the impact.
 The treatment and recovery of the regulatory assets (including prudency review of the deferred expenses) will be addressed in a future rate proceeding.